 Cancer pain can make you less active, make you not want to eat, cause sleep problems, and cause depression – all of which can lead to fatigue.
 Cancer pain should not be accepted as part of cancer treatment.
 Something can always be done to make pain better.

 Talk to your doctor or nurse to get more information about treating cancer pain.
-You can also learn more in our document, Pain Control: A Guide for Those With Cancer and Their Loved Ones.
+You can also learn more in our document, Guide to Controlling Cancer Pain.

 People diagnosed with cancer go through a lot of unpleasant emotions.
 There are many different types of feelings, from anger to depression, but their overall effect is distress.
 Distress can include a feeling of sadness about the loss of good health or fear of what will happen in the future.
 It’s normal to have these feelings.
 But sometimes the distress becomes so great that it causes physical problems like fatigue.
 Depression and anxiety are common types of distress that can cause or worsen fatigue.